mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 ## Disclaimer

 - This binding is not associated by any means with BTicino or Legrand companies
+- Contributors of this binding have no liability for any direct, indirect, incidental, special, exemplary, or consequential damage to things or people caused by using the binding connected to a real BTicino/Legrand (OpenWebNet) plant/system and its physical devices.
+The final user is the only responsible for using this binding in a real environment.
+See Articles 5. and 6. of [Eclipse Public Licence 1.0](https://www.eclipse.org/legal/epl-v10.html) under which this binding software is distributed
 - The OpenWebNet protocol is maintained and Copyright by BTicino/Legrand.
 The documentation of the protocol if freely accessible for developers on the [MyOpen Community website - https://www.myopen-legrandgroup.com/developers](https://www.myopen-legrandgroup.com/developers/)
 - OpenWebNet, MyHOME and MyHOME_Play are registered trademarks by BTicino/Legrand
 - This binding uses `openwebnet-lib 0.9.x`, an OpenWebNet Java lib partly based on [openwebnet/rx-openwebnet](https://github.com/openwebnet/rx-openwebnet) client library by @niqdev, to support:
     - gateways and OWN frames for ZigBee
     - frame parsing
     - monitoring events from BUS
   The lib also uses few modified classes from the openHAB 1.x BTicino binding for socket handling and priority queues.

 ## Changelog

 **v2.4.0-b9** - **NOT YET RELEASED**

+- **[FIX #6] Initial support for `WHO=15` Basic and Evolved CEN** for OH2 rules activation from Scenario Control devices (4-buttons Scenario Control: HC/HD/HS/L/N/NT4680)
-- [FIX #11] **Initial support for `WHO=18` Energy Management** on BUS with discovery.
-Currently supported: Energy Management Central Unit (F521) power measures.
+- **[FIX #11] Initial support for `WHO=18` Energy Management** on BUS, with discovery.
+Currently supported: Energy Management Central Unit (F521) power measures
+- [FIX #29] Added support for command translation (1000# ) for Automation
+- [FIX #27] Device discovery by activation for Lighting and CEN: if a BUS physical device is not found in Inbox during discovery, activate the device to discover it

 **v2.4.0-b8** - 11/11/2018